lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

       The second paragraph.

-Avoid using comments to keep around old or alternate versions of text; prefer using git version control instead.
+Avoid using comments to keep around old or alternate versions of text; prefer using Git version control instead.

 .. _rst-formatting-guidelines: